For developers and contributors¶

 For Mac users with Apple Silicon, Anaconda and Miniconda are natively supported on M1 as of release 2022.05.
 See the downloads page for compatible versions.

-If your Python is built for Apple Silicon, the following command should display similar output.
+If your Python is built for Apple Silicon, the following command should display a similar output.

 $ file `which python`